 Most federal buildings have faucets in restrooms, kitchens, and laboratories.
 Many federal installations have showers, including barracks, family housing, recreation facilities, and locker rooms.
-Significant opportunity for water savings exists for these fixtures when upgrading to efficient technology and employing conservation practices.
+Significant opportunity for water and energy savings exists for these fixtures when upgrading to efficient technology and employing conservation practices.

-The U.S. Environmental Protection Agency (EPA) WaterSense Program released a specification for showerheads requiring a maximum flow rate of no more than 2.0 gpm.
+WaterSense released a specification for showerheads requiring a maximum flow rate of no higher than 2 gpm.
 The WaterSense specification for showerheads also includes performance requirements.
-All WaterSense labeled showerheads must meet minimum spray force and coverage specifications.
+All WaterSense-labeled showerheads must meet minimum spray force and coverage specifications.

-Operation and Maintenance
+Operations and Maintenance

-- Establish a user-friendly method to report leaks and fix them immediately
+- Establish a user-friendly method to report leaks and fix them immediately.

-- Encourage cleaning or custodial crews to report problems
+- Encourage cleaning or custodial crews to report problems.

 - Test system pressure to make sure it is between 20 and 80 psi.
 If the pressure is too low, high-efficiency devices won't work properly.
-If it is too high, they will consume more than their rated amount of water
+If it is too high, they will consume more than their rated amount of water.

-- Install expansion tanks and pressure reducing valves and reduce water heater settings where appropriate to prevent temperature and pressure relief valves from discharging water
+- Install expansion tanks and pressure reducing valves and reduce water heater settings where appropriate to prevent temperature and pressure-relief valves from discharging water.

 - Encourage users to take shorter showers.
-Place clocks or timers in or near showers to allow users to track their timing better
+Place clocks or timers in or near showers to allow users to track their timing better.

 - Post energy/water awareness information to encourage efficiency from users.